MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/configure-incident-types.md

    \> Incident Type \> Incident Product \> Agreement Incident \> Agreement Product \> Work Order Incident

-When using incidents with **Agreements**, the incidents and related items are added to agreements first, and then passed along to work orders as they are generated by the agreement.
+When using incidents with **Agreements**, the incidents and related items are added to agreements first, and then passed along to work orders as they're generated by the agreement.

 ## Additional notes

 Only one work order incident can be the primary incident and this is either the first incident added or the one entered in the primary incident type field.
-There is a Boolean value on the work order incident type called **Is Primary** that indicates this and can be used for business logic.
+There's a Boolean value on the work order incident type called **Is Primary** that indicates this and can be used for business logic.

 ### Implementing incident types